TheBIMsider/crswrd/README.md

 - Not a daily crossword
 - Not competitive or scored
-- No puzzle history or saving (yet)
+- No puzzle saving or history (yet)
-- No guarantees every generated puzzle is perfect (this is a beta)
+- No guarantee every generated puzzle is perfectly balanced (this is a beta)

 ---